Title: Beauty and the Beast (2017)

 Emma Watson as Belle is the perfect fit.
 I really can’t imagine Belle is being played by another actress, like Kristen Stewart, Emma Roberts or even Lily Collins.
 I do love Lily Collins.
 She’s also very beautiful.
 However, the role of Belle must go to Emma Watson.
 She is just the right and the perfect person to portray the real life Belle after all.
 They have many things in common.
 They are beautiful, brave, and very smart.
 Of course, it also reminds us of the role that Emma Watson previously played.
 Hermione Granger in Harry Potter has indeed the same character as Belle.
 Both characters are brave, beautiful, and above all very smart.
 They also love books very much.
 It’s rare that an actor or actress can play two iconic roles but Emma Watson is very lucky to get the chance.

 In terms of acting, it is no doubt that Emma Watson has a great talent.
 She is fantastic in the film.
 The way she talked, angry, laugh, and even cried are not without flaw, but they are perfect as far as I’m concerned.
 I felt every emotion that she showed in the film as Belle.
-The singing part is a bit tricky.
+Seeing that she used to play with CGI effect in Harry Potter films, I am pretty sure she’s very familiar with it by now.
+Therefore, she looked perfect even though she has to play and talk to nothing because the cursed household staff weren’t actually there.
+You can’t expect to see a real model of singing candle, clock, or teapot, right?
+So yep, Emma Watson played a really great job in playing along with the CGI effect.
+With great film editors, she did look like she really is talking to them.
+The singing part in the film is a bit tricky.
 I know a lot of people said that they used too much auto-tuned that Emma Watson doesn’t like Emma Watson at all.
 I am not an expert at music.
 I can’t even barely sing so I am not going to judge.
 But as far as I heard, it’s Emma Watson’s voice that sings the songs anyway.
 It sounds beautiful as well.
 If you’re asking about the pitch and so on, I don’t understand it.
 But as an amateur, I think her singing is beautiful as well.
 I mean, she’s not a singer, so a little bit of auto-tuned is not a big deal, to begin with.
-The fact that she was braved enough to sing, even though she has never sung before, isn’t that supposed the thing we should appreciate?
+The fact that she was brave enough to sing, even though she has never sung before, isn’t that supposed the thing we should appreciate?
 Definitely doesn’t make her acting any less perfect than it already now, right?
 My favourite song sang by Emma Watson is perhaps Something There.
 The music is beautiful and to me, Emma Watson’s voice is all beautiful.
 I really love all the soundtrack.
 I keep on hearing the songs.
 They are all beautiful and magical combined.

 I was so sad when Dan Stevens decided to leave Downton Abbey (2010-2015).
 Although to be honest, I wasn’t so excited when I heard he is cast as Beast.
 I prefer Luke Evans because I kind of like him become the good guy instead of the villain.
 Besides, at that time, I didn’t know anything about Dan Stevens.
 Surely I’ve seen him on Night at the Museum: Secret of the Tomb (2014).
 But I didn’t pay too much attention to his character as Sir Lancelot.
 Not until I watch Downton Abbey that I really pay attention to Dan Stevens.
 He’s gorgeous, by the way.
-And ever since, he has my bless for portraying Beast.
+And ever since, he has my blessing for portraying Beast.
 Surely the CGI is perfect that the Beast in this film looks pretty much flawless.
 He is somehow scarier than in the original animated film but also more human-like.
 Even the horns in his head look scarier than before.
 Dan Stevens’s facial expression as Beast is perfect and his acting is no doubt.
 I am sure it’s not easy to play a role that has to be put into CGI effect all the time.
+I am sure it’s hard for Dan Stevens to wear the costume and act at the same time.
+It wasn’t an easy job to do but he did it flawlessly anyway.
 I don’t know how they changed his original voice into Beast’s but it was a tremendous job since his voice is pretty much convincing as a Beast.
 Dan Stevens’s singing voice is pretty much really great as well.
 It’s even more interesting when he sang using the Beast’s voice.

 Belle: I never thanked you for saving my life.